Workshop

 TNFAPC | ECOLIGreen | TNF-α -'ve | FITC -'ve | 8 |

 As there are four quadrants and six samples, you would expect 24 rows in the data frame.
 However, there are only 23 rows.
-This is because there are no cells in the quadrant where both cells are positive for both TNF-α and FITC for the ISOTYOPE antibody and MEDIA treated samples.
+This is because for one sample, TNFAPC-LPS. there are no cells in one quadrant, TNF-α -’ve FITC +’ve (the bottom right quadrant).
 Since we are probably happy not to annotate a figure with 0 %, this is fine.

-To calculate the percentage of cells in each quadrant, we need to join this dataframe with the number of non-debris cells for each sample, i.e., clean_trans_nondebris_n
+To calculate the percentage of cells in each quadrant, we need to join this dataframe with the number of non-debris cells for each sample, i.e., clean_trans_live_n

 🎬 Calculate the percentage of cells in each quadrant for each sample: